 What Theory is CFT based on?

-CFT is underpinned by evolutionary, developmental and social psychology, neuroscience and Buddhist psychology.
+Compassion Focused Therapy is underpinned by evolutionary, developmental and social psychology, neuroscience and Buddhist psychology.
 According to CFT our human brain is always in one of three systems of emotional regulation:

 - Threat system – ensures survival: scans for and detects threat and danger, manages protection and activation.
 Associated emotions: fear, worry, panic, overwhelm, insecurity.

 - Drive system – its function is to seek and fulfil our needs, achieve goals and accomplish tasks.
-Associated emotions: determination, impatience, exhaustion, irritability, energetic.
+Associated emotions: determination, impatience, exhaustion, irritability, feeling energetic.

 - Soothing system – our default mode when there is no apparent threat so we can slow down.
 It facilitates the ‘rest and digest’ network, social connections, caring and compassion.
-Associated emotions: comfort, calmness, empathy, openness, safety.
+Associated emotions: comfort, calmness, empathy, openness, love, safety.